 I had always thought (incorrectly) that the painting was of a youngish woman who lived an insular, poor life in the middle of the American countryside with her parents.
 That may have been the intended impression or perhaps Wyeth left it up to the viewer to create their own feelings.
 It is an extremely evocative and sad but beautiful painting (for me).

 Wyeth knew Christina well and just for the record, she had a cat companion (as far as I can tell).
 Wyeth painted her black cat sitting on her chest.
-I can’t find that image.
+When I wrote this page I could not find that image but I did a little later and you can see Christina in the comments.
 On this page I reproduce a sketch made by Wyeth (that is still worth hundreds of thousands of dollars) of Christina’s Bedroom with her black cat on her bed.
 It was painted in 1947, one year before Christina’s World.